obsidianmd/obsidian-developer-docs/en/Publishing/Submit your theme.md

 In this step, you'll submit your theme to the Obsidian team for review.

-1. Fork the [obsidian-releases](https://github.com/obsidianmd/obsidian-releases) repository on GitHub.
-For more information on how to fork a repository, refer to [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-2. In `community-css-themes.json`, create a new entry in the JSON array.
+1. In [community-plugins.json](https://github.com/obsidianmd/obsidian-releases/edit/master/community-plugins.json), add a new entry at the end of the JSON array.
 The following example shows the entry for the [Minimal](https://github.com/kepano/obsidian-minimal) theme.

    ```json
    {